danieloi/blog-mayowa-me/content/blog/2022-01-06-high-quality-v-low-quality-content/index.md

 ---
-title: "High Quality v Low Quality Content"
+title: High-Quality v Low-Quality Content
 date: "2022-01-06"
 description: I'm a book, you're a reel, we are not the same
 ---